sleepjie/Valanar/Valanar Superdocument.md

 The Hado Tribes are a nomadic people who have passed down knowledge of the Hado through multiple generations, using it
 ##### History and Founding

-Drak'Thill is believed to have had no prehistoric inhabitants
+###### Doyverd Colonies
+Drak'Thill is believed to have had no prehistoric inhabitants save for the many various species of wildlife that are native to its arid climate; during the height of Doyverd’s expansionist ambitions, the region now known as Sah’Raza was designated as a penal holding for castaway dissidents, failed generals, and debt-bound peasants beneath a sun that left little to bury.
+From roughly 1790BR onward, crude fortresses and sand-bound camps were first established along the coastal edge of the Broken Strait and the inland canyon routes which were maintained by imperial wardens as well as independent groups of slavers responsible for tracking escapees through the desert and bringing them back.

 ##### Economy and Currency
 Despite the staggering rate of poverty in Drak’Thill, though Drak’Thill’s merchants trade in the same gold-standard as everywhere else, most of the actual population of Drak’Thill use francs in everyday trading.